mpv-player/mpv/DOCS/man/options.rst

     Set tone mapping parameters.
 Ignored if the tone mapping algorithm is not tunable.
 This affects the following tone mapping algorithms:

+    mobius
+        Specifies the transition point from linear to mobius transform.
+Every value below this point is guaranteed to be mapped 1:1.
+The higher the value, the more accurate the result will be, at the cost of losing bright details.
+Defaults to 0.3, which due to the steep initial slope still preserves in-range colors fairly accurately.
     reinhard
         Specifies the local contrast coefficient at the display peak.
 Defaults to 0.5, which means that in-gamut values will be about half as bright